uniwswap/uniwens-docs/contract-api-reference/publicresolver.md

 [Source](https://github.com/ensdomains/resolvers/blob/master/contracts/PublicResolver.sol)

-PublicResolver implements a general-purpose LNS resolver that is suitable for most standard LNS use-cases.
-The public resolver permits updates to LNS records by the owner of the corresponding name.
+PublicResolver implements a general-purpose ĐNS resolver that is suitable for most standard ĐNS use-cases.
+The public resolver permits updates to ĐNS records by the owner of the corresponding name.

 The public resolver implements the following EIPs: